djoudi/grid/README.md

 grid
 ====

-CSS grid based on 960 grid system
+Simple CSS grid based on 960 Grid System.

+To be continued...